bmiller1009/dot2img/README.md

 ```

 The saved image will be at the path in the appropriately specified format.
-Currently svg, jpeg, and png are supported.
+Currently svg, jpeg and png are supported.

 The above code will produce the following image: